-- If Veeam Data Mover Service is not deployed, Veeam Backup & Replication uses the SSH protocol to communicate with Linux backup repositories and requires the SCP utility in Linux repositories.
+- If Veeam Data Mover is non-persistent, Veeam Backup & Replication uses the SSH protocol to communicate with Linux backup repositories and requires the SCP utility in Linux repositories.
 Make sure that the SSH daemon is properly configured and SCP utility is available on the Linux host.

 - If you want to use Fast Clone in the Linux backup repository, the machine must also meet requirements listed in the Fast Clone section.

 You can place both repositories (hardened and standard) on one Linux server only if you used single-use credentials when adding the host.
 Standard repository is a repository added with persistent credentials and disabled immutability.
 For more hardened repository limitations, see Requirements and Limitations.